prasen19/MNIST-Handwritten-Digits-Classification/README.md

 # MNIST-Handwritten-Digits-Classification
 This is a basic MNIST handwritten digits classification code.
-The code is achieving almost 99% testing accuracy in just 10 epochs.
+The code is achieving almost 99% testing accuracy.